Queries or changes the prompt string of the current input stream or an input stream Stream.

 The new prompt atom.

 A prompt atom is a sequence of characters that indicates the Prolog system is waiting for input when a “Read” or “Get” predicate is called.
-If an input stream connected to a terminal is waiting for input at the beginning of a line (at line position 0), the prompt atom will be printed through an output stream associated with the same terminal.
+If an input stream connected to a terminal is waiting for input at the beginning of a line (at line position 0), then the prompt atom will be printed through an output stream associated with the same terminal.

 Prolog sets the prompt to ‘|: ’ for every new top-level